Pikey Peak Trek

 Route & Terrain

 The Pikey Peak Trek is a hidden gem in Nepal’s Solu region, offering stunning views without the crowds of the Everest Base Camp trek.
 Starting from the tiny village of Dhap Gaun, you’ll pass through charming villages, ancient monasteries, and lush forests.
 Highlights include Japre for its breathtaking scenery and Pikey Peak Base Camp where you camp under a starry sky.
-The early morning climb to Pikey Peak offers panoramic views of Everest, Kanchenjunga, and other peaks – totally worth it!
+The early morning climb to Pikey Peak offers panoramic views of Everest, Kanchenjunga, and other peaks – worth it!

 The trek ends at Phaplu, taking you through beautiful hamlets like Junbesi and Ringmo, immersing you in rural Nepal’s scenic beauty and culture.
 It’s a beginner-friendly trek with varied terrain, from terraced fields and dense rhododendron forests (a must-see in spring) to alpine meadows and rocky landscapes.
-While some parts of the trail are steep, they’re not too technical, though a basic fitness level is a good idea.
-Winter trekking adds the challenge of snow-covered trails, whereas summer and autumn offer easier paths.
-Each step showcases the raw, untamed beauty of nature.

 How to get to the Pikey Peak trek starting point?